MinnowBoard-org/website/README.md

 `master` into the `production` branch.

 When a version of the staging server is ready to be moved to production, it can be moved to `production` using the GitHub web front-end.
+The server will then automatically upgrade via the same Webhook infrastructure that stg.minnowboard.org uses.

 # Developer Installation

 For instructions for developing using Linux, see [INSTALL-LINUX](INSTALL-LINUX.md).

 For instructions for developing using Windows, see [INSTALL-WINDOWS](INSTALL-WINDOWS.md).

 # Updating stg.minnowboard.org